yaolsenarch/Yuan_Yuan_RAG/README.md

 * **BERT Confidence:** A local transformer model compares the AI's answer to the original question.
 If the similarity score is low, the system flags the response with a ⚠️ Moderate/Low Confidence warning.

 ## 🔧 Future Work: Advanced Retrieval & Ranking 💂‍♂️
-To further evolve from a standard RAG into a high-precision discovery engine, the following architectural enhancements are planned:
+To further evolve from a baseline RAG implementation into a high-precision discovery engine, the following architectural enhancements are planned:

-### 1. Cross-Encoder Re-ranking
+### 1. Cross-Encoder Re-ranking (industry-standard approach used in production systems like search engines)
 * **Current State:** Uses Bi-Encoders (Cosine Similarity) for fast, approximate retrieval.
 * **Future State:** Implement a **Cross-Encoder** as a secondary filter.
     * **Step 1:** Retrieve Top-20 chunks via vector search.